Knaphill F.C.: Ground

 The club initially played at Waterer's Park, a site which had been given to Woking Urban District Council by Anthony Waterer in 1924.
-They played there until moving to Redding Way ground during the 2004–05 season, although reserve teams continued to play at Waterer's Park.
+They played there until moving to the Brookwood Country Park on Redding Way during the 2004–05 season, although reserve teams continued to play at Waterer's Park.
 Floodlights were erected in 2011 together with a 50-seat stand.
 Another 50-seat stand was added in March 2015 alongside a covered terrace with a capacity of 50.